Puppies will bite and tug on the leash because they’re silly and immature and trying to figure out the whole leash-walking concept.

 Sounds silly but sometimes the dog is just trying to communicate something simple to you.
 For example, Remy was suddenly jumping at me and biting me while we were seated in a dog friendly brewery … turns out he had to poop really bad!
 Thank goodness I decided to take him out for a quick walk.

 *Join our weekly newsletter!
 We’d love to have you be a part of our community.
 Click Here

 Tools that can help stop your dog from biting the leash:

 Here are several tools that can help stop your dog from biting the leash.
 Pick and choose what might work for your unique dog.

-1. A chain leash.
-Dogs generally don’t like to bite on chains vs. leather or nylon.
-Watch your fingers.
-You do not want to get your finger or your dog’s paw caught in that chain.
-Remy chewed on his leash as a younger puppy.
+1. A chain leash or chew proof leash.
+Dogs generally don’t like to bite on chains or cable.
+Watch your fingers with these leashes though!
+You do not want to get your finger or your dog’s paw caught in a chain.
+Remy chewed on his leather leash as a younger puppy.
 A chain leash put a stop to that!
-Order here.

 2. A muzzle.
 This may be extreme for some of you but not for others.
 It’s likely only temporary.
 You can train your dog to accept the muzzle by putting it on, taking it right off and giving a treat.
 Or if you have a basket muzzle you can put some peanut butter in it.
 Make it fun for your dog, not a punishment.
 Order a soft muzzle here.

 3. Gentle Leader or Halti.
 A Gentle Leader fits over the dog’s muzzle and can give you more control.
 Introduce it slowly and reward your dog.
 Or consider a martingale training collar.
 Find the right collar that gives you the most control of your dog.
 A harness generally does not give you the most control of a dog that jumps or bites the leash.